An ovulation test can tell you when you’re most likely to conceive & help you understand your cycle

 • Make sure you're taking the test consistently, at the same time

-• Speak to your pharmacist to check that you're using the test correctly
+• Speak to your pharmacy team to check that you're using the test correctly

 • When taking a urine test, don't drink too much water for four hours before the test as your urine may be too diluted

 • Carry out the tests for a few cycles.
-You may have either missed ovulation, or you may have had a cycle without ovulation (which can sometimes happen)
+You may have either missed your time of ovulation, or you may have had a cycle without ovulation (which can sometimes happen)

-Some women get monthly periods but don't ovulate, which makes it difficult to conceive.
+Some women get a monthly menstrual period but don't ovulate, which makes it difficult to conceive.
 If you think you're not ovulating, speak to your GP.

-• Understand how your cycle works and when you're most likely to be ovulating
+• Understand how your regular cycle works and when you're most likely to be ovulating

-• If you use ovulation tests, follow the instructions carefully
+• If you use ovulation predictor kits, follow the instructions carefully

-• If you keep getting negative results, check with your pharmacist that you're carrying out the test correctly
+• If you keep getting negative results, check with your pharmacy team that you're carrying out the test correctly

 • Speak to your GP if you think you're not ovulating